Literary Context – What Is It?

 When you know the literary context of the verse you are studying, you will better grasp the passage as a whole.
 The literary context gives you a better understanding of what the author is intending to say.
 This increases your chances of accurately interpreting the message.

-Determining Literary Context in the Bible
+Determining Literary Context in the Bible: Some Questions to Ask

 To determine the literary context, you must look at the surrounding text.
 Start with the most immediate textual context, and determine the literary genre.